Wongaksa Pagoda

-Wongaksa Pagoda is a 12 meter tall, ten story marble pagoda located in Tapgol Park, Seoul, South Korea.

-It was made a National Treasure of South Korea in 1962.
+Wongaksa Pagoda is a 12-meter tall, ten story marble pagoda located in Tapgol Park, Seoul, South Korea.
+The pagoda is considered by art historians to be one of the finest Korean pagodas., designated as a National Treasure of South Korea in 1962.
+In 1999, the government of Seoul decided to cap the pagoda within glass wall to protect itself from worse damage, while as of 2026, experts are on the way of discussing ways to remove the protection wall or else.

 Description

 It was constructed in 1467, during the early Joseon period, at the temple Wongaksa.
 King Sejo had founded the temple two years prior to the pagoda's construction, on the site of an older Goryeo-period temple, Heungboksa.
 The temple was closed and turned into a kisaeng house by the (later deposed) king known as Yeonsan-gun (1476–1506, r.
 1494–1506), and under his successor, King Jungjong (1488–1544, r.
 1506–1544) the site was turned into government offices.
 The pagoda and a memorial stele commemorating the foundation of Wongaksa alone survived.
 The site of the temple was later occupied by houses.
 During the Imjin War of the 1590s, the top portion of the pagoda was pulled down and lay on the ground at the foot of the pagoda until it was replaced by American military engineers in 1947.

 Foreign visitors to Seoul in the late 19th century often went to admire the beautiful pagoda but it was almost inaccessible, hidden in the courtyard of a small house, and in 1897 John McLeavy Brown, the Irish financial advisor to King Gojong, was authorized by the king to turn the area into Seoul's first public park.
 He called it Pagoda Park, the name it had at the time of the 1919 March First Movement.
-Today the park is known as Tapgol Park and the pagoda stands in a protective glass case.
+Today the park is known as Tapgol Park and the pagoda stands in a protective glass case in order to get away with weathering and further destruction.